Agonz937/Trello-Clone/README.md

 # Trello-Clone
-This a trello clone using MEAN stack
+This is a trello clone using MEAN stack.

+# Technologies
+- Socket IO
+- Angular v16
+- Typescript v5.2.2
+- MongoDB